stelar-labs/pulsar-network-rs/README.md

 ## Pulsar Network

-Pulsar Network is a distributed hash table peer-to-peer communication protocol for the Astreuos Blockchain.
+Pulsar Network is the distributed hash table peer-to-peer communication protocol for the Astreuos Blockchain.

 ### Features
 - send and receive messages between peers.